Food at Roselidden

 Roselidden has given him the opportunity to share his love of preparing and sharing food in a number of ways.
 He cooks for the retreats held at Roselidden, presenting predominantly vegetarian meals from around the world, often with vegan, gluten or dairy free courses.
 He also cooks for the groups who use Roselidden for their religious or cultural celebrations, serving dishes appropriate to the occasion and ethnic background.
-He has recently cooked Indonesian food for 65 at the recent Balinese Gamelan Concert, and delights in cooking pizza in the Bakehouse Yard wood fired oven for friends and family.
+He has recently cooked Indonesian food for 65 at the recent Balinese Gamelan Concert, and delights in cooking pizza in the Wood Fired Oven for friends and family.

 The oven takes about three hours to get to a temperature suitable for cooking pizzas, with the door open, after which the embers can be raked out, and the oven used for bread, meats, cakes, meringues etc as it cools.

 Plans are afoot to hold occasional Oven Days, during which dough will be prepared, the fire lit and tended, pizzas will be cooked for lunch, and bread baked to take away at teatime.
 A few glasses of wine or beer may also be sunk during the process!

 Peter was a founder of Potluck Cornwall, a group for those interested in cooking, eating and discussing Cornish food.